Anopheles: Adults

 Males live for about a week, feeding on nectar and other sources of sugar.
 Males cannot feed on blood, as it appears to produce toxic effects and kills them within a few days, around the same lifespan as a water-only diet.
-Females will also feed on sugar sources for energy, but usually require a blood meal for the development of eggs.
-After obtaining a full blood meal, the female will rest for a few days while the blood is digested and eggs are developed.
+Females feed on sugar sources for energy, but usually require a blood meal for the development of eggs.
+After obtaining a full blood meal, the female rests for a few days while the blood is digested and eggs are developed.
 This process depends on the temperature, but usually takes 2–3 days in tropical conditions.
 Once the eggs are fully developed, the female lays them and resumes host-seeking.
 The cycle repeats itself until the female dies.
 While females can live longer than a month in captivity, most do not live longer than one to two weeks in nature.
 Their lifespans depend on temperature, humidity, and their ability to successfully obtain a blood meal while avoiding host defenses.

-In a study by the London School of Hygiene & Tropical Medicine researchers found that female mosquitoes carrying malaria parasites are significantly more attracted to human breath and odours than uninfected mosquitoes.
-The research team infected laboratory-raised Anopheles gambiae mosquitoes with Plasmodium parasites, leaving a control group uninfected.
-Then tests were run on the two groups to record their attraction to human smells.
-Female mosquitoes are particularly drawn to foot odours, and one of the tests showed infected mosquitoes landing and biting a prospective host repeatedly.
-The team speculates that the parasite improves the mosquitoes' sense of smell.
-It may also reduce its risk aversion.
+Ecology

+Distribution

+Anopheles species live both in tropical areas known for malaria such as sub-Saharan Africa, and in colder latitudes.
+Malaria outbreaks have in the past occurred in colder climates, for example during the construction of the Rideau Canal in Canada during the 1820s.
+Anopheles species that can transmit malaria are not limited to malaria-endemic areas, so areas where they have been eliminated are constantly at risk of reintroduction of the disease.

 Habitat

-Although malaria is nowadays limited to tropical areas, most notoriously the regions of sub-Saharan Africa, many Anopheles species live in colder latitudes (see this map from the CDC).
-Indeed, malaria outbreaks have, in the past, occurred in colder climates, for example during the construction of the Rideau Canal in Canada during the 1820s.
-Since then, the Plasmodium parasite (not the Anopheles mosquito) has been eliminated from first world countries.

-The CDC warns, however, that Anopheles that can transmit malaria are found not only in malaria-endemic areas, but also in areas where malaria has been eliminated.
-The latter areas are thus constantly at risk of reintroduction of the disease.

-Susceptibility to become a vectorous disease

-Some species are poor vectors of malaria, as the parasites do not develop well (or at all) within them.
-There is also variation within species.
-In the laboratory, it is possible to select strains of A. gambiae that are refractory to infection by malaria parasites.
-These refractory strains have an immune response that encapsulates and kills the parasites after they have invaded the mosquito's stomach wall.
-Scientists are studying the genetic mechanism for this response.
-Genetically modified mosquitoes refractory to malaria possibly could replace wild mosquitoes, thereby limiting or eliminating malaria transmission.